mohit2708/study/python/python/7_oops/3_oops_object.md

 # Declaring an object
 obj1 = Scaler()
-print(obj1.a)
+print(obj1.a)   # output:- 10

 #Modifying value
 obj1.a = 200
-print("After modifying the object properties") print(obj1.a)
+print("After modifying the object properties")  # output:- After modifying the object properties print(obj1.a)   # output:- 200

-Output:-
-10
-After modifying the object properties
-200
 ```